emiyl/dsi.cfw.guide-archive/index.md

 ## What does this guide install?

-This guide will take you through to installing a permanent Homebrew Launcher entrypoint with sudokuhax, using the ugopwn exploit to install it.
-From there you will be able to have full access to your DSi's internal storage.
+This guide will install HiyaCFW, a custom firmware for the DSi.

+## What is custom firmware?

+Custom firmware enables you to use more advanced hacks that userland homebrew can’t easily do.
+For instance, signature patches let you install unsigned titles that appear right on your System Menu.

+CFW can be set up on any console on any version.

-## What should I know before starting
+## What should I know before starting?

 - This guide currently only works on USA consoles
-  - Support for EUR and JPN consoles is releasing soon
+  - Support for EUR, AUS and JPN consoles is releasing soon
 - Homebrew allows you to modify your system, which could easily result in a brick if done improperly
 - Be careful when restoring modified NAND backups and make sure to test them in NO$GBA before restoring them
 - Keep your console plugged in at all times during this process to avoid sudden power loss